 The windows are six over six pane sash windows with shutters.
 The front porch was replaced between 1887 and 1908 and matches the original porch.
 There is a full transom light over the original door with recessed sidelights.

 The mounting block/carriage step located in front on the treelawn was designated along with 18 others located on Village property.
 The original barn was burned to the ground in 1904 and replaced with an attached garage.

 A 100 to 150 year old copper beech tree was also included in the designation.

-The Preservation Commission designated this property in June of 2009.
-The copper beach tree in the side yard is included in the landmark designation.
+The Fairport Historic Preservation Commission designated this property a landmark in June of 2009.
+The copper beach tree in the side yard is included in the designation.
 It is between 100 and 150 years old and may be the largest in Fairport.